 TGbe editor: Please insert the following as the 5th paragraph in the subclause (page 118 of D1.4)

+(#4097)

+The HE variant Common Info field and the EHT variant Common Info field share the encoding for the Trigger Type, UL Length, More TF, CS Required, LDPC Extra Symbol Segment, AP TX Power, Pre-FEC Padding Factor, PE Disambiguity and Trigger Dependent Common Info subfields.

 The Trigger Type subfield identifies the Trigger frame variant and its encoding is defined in Table 9-46 (Trigger Type subfield encoding).